envygeeks/jekyll-assets/README.md

 * Disable digesting by default in development.
 * Digest by default in production

+## Asset Compression

+* Requires sass and uglify.
+* Disable compression by default in development.
+* Enable by default in production.

 ***You can force digesting with `digest: true` in your `_config.yml`***

 ## ERB Support